NCSU Food Science Summer Scholars Program 2020

 - On campus housing for 10 weeks, valued at $1,500.

-- Paid trip to the International Association for Food Protection annual conference.
+- Paid trip to the Annual Meeting of the Institute of Food Technologists or the International Association for Food Protection.

 Who should apply?